Advantaged/4Kn-Formatting/README.md

 # 4Kn-Formatting
 Convert & Format drives with 4096 PBS/LBS (phisical/logical-block-size), LBS is also called LBA.

-## A comprehensive minimalistic compendium for newbies & proofs, about proper Data-Carrier-Handling of UEFI-GPT 'Disks' (DC) for using them not only with Linux but also BSD, MAC & WIN.
+## A comprehensive minimalistic compendium for newbies & proofs, about proper Data-Carrier-Handling of UEFI-GPT 'Disks' (DC) for using them not only with Linux but also with BSD, MAC & WIN.

 - **General Note**: Some manufacturer use '4096' as 'physical_block_size' (PBS) but '512e' or '512' as 'logical_block_size' LBS/LBA) ([see here the differences](https://en.wikipedia.org/wiki/Advanced_Format#Overview)) as well the [Arch-Linux Wiki](https://wiki.archlinux.org/title/Advanced_Format#Setting_native_sector_size).
 Well, some manufacturer allow to modify/change the LBS (for-all by 'NVMe') and some don't.
 Some other use '4096n / 4Kn' (it's mean native) both as PBS and LBS (for-all by very big HDD's).
 The PBS is NOT changeable❗️